DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         -  CMM was designed to determine a company's level of maturity in the skill of software development.
 It was replaced by the Capability Maturity Model Integration (CMMI) because CMM just did not integrate into the business well even though it was a very good maturity model.
 As a side note, there is another CMM today, specifically the Systems Security Engineering CMM, as defined in the International Standards Orgnaion (ISO) 21827.
     - 🟢**Software Assurance Maturity Model (SAMM)**: GDIVO Great Developers Implement Valuable Operations🟡 an open source project maintained by the Open Web Application Security Project (OWASP)
         - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity
+        - SAMM is a regimented and well-structured approach to ensure proper software development with security in mind.
+It does not offer the flexibility of adapting to the needs of software.
+Instead, software should follow suit with SAMM.
+        - A Software Assurance Maturity Model (SAMM) ensures proper development practices in software by combining five major aspects of the process into a framework to promote security.
+Essentially, SAMM ensures software development includes governance, design, implementation, verification, and operations.
         - SAMM associates software development with 5 business functions:
             - 🛎️Governance: the activities needed to manage software development processes
                 - this function includes practices for: